Which city is cheaper, Rio de Janeiro or Salto?

 Salto is in the citrus growing region of Northern Interior Uruguay, on the east bank of the Rio Uruguay.
 It is closely connected to the neighboring Argentinian city of Concordia that lies across the river on the western bank.
 Salto is Uruguay's second-largest city and the most northerly crossing point to Argentina.
 Salto is a very picturesque city that has a relaxing feel the entire year.
 However, people mostly come here for the nearby hot springs and the recreation area above the enormous Salto Grande hydroelectric dam.

 Rio de Janeiro is the most popular travel destination in Brazil.
 It is the second largest city in Brazil and the sixth largest in the Americas.
 A portion of the city has been designated a World Heritage Site.
-The peak time to visit is during the city's famous Carnival festival, which is one of the most famous festivals in the world.
-However, Rio's appeal as a travel destination is apparent year around.
-The city has a wonderful natural harbour that is surrounded by Sugar Loaf Mountain, Corcovado Peak, and the hills of Tijuca, creating an absolutely breathtaking and awe-inspiring setting.
-And you can't miss the beach, either!
+It's also famous for Carnival, it's gorgeous beaches, and world-famous landmarks.
+Rio's appeal as a travel destination is apparent year round due to the great weather and plenty of fun activities.
+The city has a wonderful natural harbor that is surrounded by Sugar Loaf Mountain, Corcovado Peak, and the hills of Tijuca, creating an absolutely breathtaking and awe-inspiring setting.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Salto is $56, while the average daily cost in Rio de Janeiro is $83.
+The average daily cost (per person) in Salto is $71, while the average daily cost in Rio de Janeiro is $105.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
+While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Salto and Rio de Janeiro in more detail.

 Looking for a hotel in Salto or Rio de Janeiro?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.